MadisonW5/GooseTowerDefense/README.md

 # GooseTowerDefense
 About GooseTowerDefense (GooseTDS), Developed by Samuel Zhu and Madison Wong

-The original game that GooseTDS was developed by Sarah Wang named BTD112, for a term project at Carnegie Mellon University.
+The original game that GooseTDS was referenced from was developed by Sarah Wang and named BTD112.
+It was made for a term project at
+Carnegie Mellon University.
 BTD112 is based off of BloonsTD5, a tower defense game developed by NinjaKiwi in 2011.
 GooseTDS is developed in pygame by Samuel Zhu and Madison Wong, for the end of term project for CHE120.